 Sometimes getting started can be the hardest part about learning anything new.
 Before you book your first lesson it is a good idea to establish the following so that you can choose the right environment and the most appropriate venue in which to learn:

-- Do you want to play golf for social or business reasons, perhaps both?
+- Do you want to play golf for social, business or competition reasons, or perhaps all?

 - Are you looking for basic instruction or would you rather go straight onto the course with your friends and work the rest out later?